arkprotocol/ics721-tools/README.md

 Relayers interact and execute transactions on each chains for sending packets.
 In this case a relayer also needs a keyring (wallet) for each chain.

 All CLIs have the same key commands.
-There are certain specifics on each CLI - but not needed here.p
+There are certain specifics on each CLI - and will be outlined here.

 # Setup

+Make sure you have followed this [readme setup guide](setup-clis.md):

+- installing CLIs (command line interfaces) to interact with contracts on different chains
+- installing Hermes relayer to handle messages (packets) between chains

 For quick testing all environment variables are defined in [ics721-demo.env](ics721-demo.env).
 Call this command for setting these variables in your shell: `source ./ics721-demo.env`.
 It contains: